 There is one required text for the course.

-Final project: During the last two weeks of the course, students will propose and complete a self-selected final project.
+Final project: During the last two weeks of the course, you will propose and work on a self-selected final project.
 The final project may be done with one or two partners; teams may discuss their project with other teams, but may not share code.
 Each team will present the project orally during the Rendering Competition and produce a detailed write-up describing their work and results.

-- Render new images: extend the system so that it is capable of reproducing an image of a real object that it can't currently render accurately, for example, a gemstone, a puff of smoke, a candle flame, etc. Check out the results produced by previous students.
+For the final project, you will render a new image by extending the system so that it is capable of reproducing an image of a real object that it can't currently render accurately (for example: a gemstone, a puff of smoke, a candle flame, etc).
+Check out the results produced by previous students.

 In case the delight of learning does not sufficiently motivate you to exert yourself heroically on your final project, there will also be a rendering competition.
 During finals week, a judging will be held to select the most impressive final projects.
 The rendering competition jury, to be named later, will consist of computer graphics experts from both industry and academia.
-There will be several awards and one grand prize-an all-expenses-paid trip to SIGGRAPH 2017 in Los Angeles, CA. Total value: about $1,000.
+There will be prizes for the best projects.

-If you do not wish to develop on a personal machine, you will have access to the 'myth' machines located in Gates B08 (3.16 GHz DELL Dual-Xeon Linux boxes).
-The myth machines are named myth1 - myth16.
+If you do not wish to develop on a personal machine, you will have access to the 'myth' machines located in Gates B08.
+They can be accessed via ssh at myth.stanford.edu.